 - An introduction to the significance of the JET Programme, presented by Japanese government officials.

 - An introduction to the JET Programme positions and related conditions in Japan.

 - Workshops introducing job skills needed by JET participants to fulfil their positions, conducted by reappointed ALTs, CIRs and SEAs, CLAIR and the Ministry of Education, Culture, Sports, Science and Technology.

-During this two-day orientation, new JET participants get the chance to meet with current JET participant and to hear first-hand about working in a Japanese school or local government office.
+During this orientation, new JET participants get the chance to meet with current JET participants and to hear first-hand about working in a Japanese school or local government office.
 Furthermore, new JET participants will be able to hear from other speakers and Japanese supervisors about expectations and duties from their respective organisations.

 JET participants arriving from Brazil, China, Korea and Peru arrive and begin their one-year appointment in April.
 A small number of JET participants from other countries also arrive at this time.
 After attending orientation, participants travel to their placement prefectures.